Boscia Luminizing Black Mask Review and Results

 I had fun trying this product, and it made for a funny video and pictures, but I’m not convinced that a mask that sticks to your face like superglue doesn’t do more harm than good.
-I much prefer a traditional clay mask that dries to your face like mud that washes off with water.
+I much prefer a traditional detoxifying clay mask that dries to your face and washes off with water.

 Have you tried Boscia Luminizing Black Mask?
 Leave you review below!

 How Women Found This Review:and black mask reviews

 Q: When the hair grows back it is obviopricklyis it prickly? -Lisa